natashaclerkin/maisigh-MS4/README.md

 I chose to work with Django's default database **SQLite3** in the development of this project.
 During deployment, I switched to the Heroku add-on database, **PostgreSQL**.

 ## Data Modeling
-I used Django Allauth and it's default `django.contrib.auth.models` for the **User model** in the profile app.
+I used Django Allauth and its default `django.contrib.auth.models` for the **User model** in the profile app.

 The Product and Checkout apps are structured on the CI walkthrough project, Boutique Ado.